matejskubic/ser-research/BE%2Dterna-SER-Connectors/Smartbridge-Connector/D365FO-Smartbridge-Connector-Business-concept/Synchronisation%7Carchiving-modes.md

 ![wiki slika.png](/.attachments/wiki%20slika-2ad77d5d-fd95-4eee-a4ad-ddb596c31209.png)

 * **Initial (mass) synchronization**: this option enables the initial transferring of all already existing documents and data in D365FO to Doxis Smartbridge when the connector is configured for the first time.
+To run the initial synchronization, you must go to **Organization administration > Doxis Smartbridge Integration > Doxis Data Sync.** It is recommended that the initial synchronization is triggered as a batch job to run in the background.
+The initial synchronization job runs the synchronization of all data and documents that are configured in 5.1.2 Doxis Smartbridge Data and document configuration according to the filtering parameters defined per each data entity.

 **____________________________**